ParkfieldOrg/Sakurabook/en/setting-up-the-app-in-shopify.md

 2. Press the `Add app` button in the top left part of the page.

-3. Check the scopes of the app to which you are giving us consent to, it's in the **This app needs to** section.
+3. Check the scopes of the app to which you are giving us consent, it's in the **This app needs to** section.
 If you agree with the required access scopes, click the `Install app` button.

 4. After that, you will be redirected to the Sakurabook admin console and you will see the Sakurabook app in the **Apps** section of the left main menu of Shopify Admin.